Login

 I became a proud dad!

-December 12, 2009 at 23:34 my baby girl Sophie Elizabeth Planken was born.
+December 12, 2009 at 23:34 our baby girl Sophie Elizabeth Planken was born.
 She weighed 5 lbs 15 oz and measured 19".
 She is definitely a cutie (every baby is)!
 Tanya and Sophie are both doing great and will come home in a few days.
 In the mean time, I can't wait to return to the hospital for another visit and hold her some more.

 Can't login to FriendFeed from phone